 - Discuss eligibility for the use of certain treatments

-- Explain guidelines for testing, isolation and quarantine
+- Explain guidelines for testing, vaccination, isolation and quarantine

-Call your local doctor’s office to request an in-person visit if you are experiencing shortness of breath or difficulty breathing.
-These are more severe symptoms that require an in-person evaluation.
+Call your local doctor’s office to request an in-person visit if you are experiencing shortness of breath, difficulty breathing, lightheadedness, fainting or blue discoloration of the lips.
+These are more severe symptoms that require an in-person assessment.

 If you are worried you might have COVID-19, consider taking our self-assessment to evaluate your risk and receive recommended next steps.